wqiudao/CasStructStream/README.md

-    pdb2dalidb          Compare a PDB file with DALI database. pdb_folder2dalidb   Compare a folder of PDB files against the DALI structural database. makedalidb          Create DALI database: Converts a set of PDB files to DALI format numbers for subsequent structural searches.
+    pdb2dalidb          Compare a PDB file with DALI database. pdb_folder2dalidb   Compare a folder of PDB files against the DALI structural database. makedalidb          Create DALI database: Converts a set of PDB files to DALI format numbers for subsequent structural searches. scatter             Generate scatter plots from a CSV file

 options:
   -h, --help            show this help message and exit